apache/airflow/docs/helm-chart/manage-dags-files.rst

 smaller/shorter burst of traffic, but when they outgrow certain thresholds, you need to upgrade the networking to a much more capable and expensive options.
-This is difficult to control and impossible to mitigate, so you might be suddenly faced with situation to pay a lot more for IOPS/persistence option to keep your DAGs sufficiently synchronized to avoid inconsistencies and delays in synchronization.
+This is difficult to control and impossible to mitigate, so you might be suddenly faced with situation to pay a lot more for IOPS/persistence option to keep your Dags sufficiently synchronized to avoid inconsistencies and delays in synchronization.

 The side-effects that you might observe: